-Students cannot attend or participate in tryouts, practices or events without the following:
+Students cannot attend or participate in tryouts, practices or events without the following: 1) Must have a current physical on file that has been signed by a physician and parent/guardian, dated after May 1.

-- 1) Must have a current physical on file that has been signed by a physician and parent/guardian. - 2) Must have passed five (5) out of six (6) classes and earned an overall 70/C grade point average at the end of previous nine week.
+2) Must have passed five (3) out of six (4) classes and earned an overall 70/C grade point average at the end of the previous nine weeks.
 Students who are not maintaining a passing grade in all classes during the sport may be put on probation by the principal or the assistant principal, who serve as the academic advisors for the schools.